facebookresearch/minimax/README.md

 *Depending on how the top-level flags are set, this notebook runs PLR, Robust PLR, Parallel PLR, ACCEL, or Parallel ACCEL.

-`minimax` comes with high-performing hyperparameter configurations for several aglorithms, including domain randomization (DR), PAIRED, PLR, and ACCEL for 60-block mazes.
+`minimax` comes with high-performing hyperparameter configurations for several algorithms, including domain randomization (DR), PAIRED, PLR, and ACCEL for 60-block mazes.
 You can train using these settings by first creating the training command for executing `minimax.train` using the convenience script [`minimax.config.make_cmd`](docs/make_cmd.md):

 `python -m minimax.config.make_cmd --config maze/[dr,paired,plr,accel] | pbcopy`,